leaf-ai/studio-go-runner/docs/azure.md

 ```

 Now that the tooling is installed there are three major components for which installation occurs, a rabbitMQ server, a Minio S3 file server, and the compute cluster.
 The following sections detail these in order.

+It is also worth noting that the requirements for the node pool network subnet can be have on IP addresses that are assigned, a subnet of sufficient size should be allocated for use by the node pools being used..
+Each node within the node pool will be assigned a mnimum of 20 IPs unless efforts are made to restrict the creation of the node pool to bing done using the Azure command line tool.

+## Planning

+The Azure Kubernetes Service (AKS) has specific requirements in relation to networking that are critical to observe, this cannot be emphasized strongly enough.
+For information about the use of Azure CNI Networking please review, https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni.
+Information about the use of bastion hosts to protect the cluster please see, https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-network.
+For information about the network ports that need to be opened, please review, https://docs.microsoft.com/en-us/azure/aks/limit-egress-traffic.

 ## Installation Prerequisites